yo-yo-yo-jbo/linux_userland_rootkit/README.md

 This is quite similar.
 The only difference is that `cmdline` is an array (so we only examine it's first element) and might be `NULL`.
 Also, calls to `readproc` must use `freeproc` on previous entries if the input buffer (`return_buf`) was `NULL`.
 I usually define macros to do those things (I defined `FREEPROC`).

+## Summary
+In this blogpost we've discussed several topics - `loader preload`, using `dlsym` as well as very basic hooking.
+The most amazing aspect is that the entire code is less than 100 lines long!
+While not being a bulletproof solution, it's certainly a viable way of hiding files and processes from unsuspecting admins.

+I put [hider.c](hider.c) and [Makefile](Makefile) files in this respository that contain the entire "hider" rootkit.
+To install it, just add it to `/etc/ld.so.preload` as we've done earlier (requires running as root).

+Stay tuned!

+Jonathan Bar Or